applied-science/mitte/README.md

  `nREPL` server and returned to the waiting editor process.

 When a session begins it is assigned a unique ID.
-When the server is restarted, a new session created with a fresh ID which causes requests from old processes to be rejected, stopping stale processes.
+When the server is restarted, requests referring to old sessions will be rejected.

-`mitte.marklogic-repl` implements a REPL environment for use with standard `cljs.repl` tooling.
+`mitte.repl-env` implements a REPL environment implementing the necessary protocols to work with standard `cljs.repl` tooling.

 The v8 environment is prepared in a multi-step process.
-- load the `evaluator.js` script (no dependencies)
+- load `cljs_evaluator.js` script (no dependencies)
-- compile `cljs.core`, and load key files emitted by Closure (`goog/base`, `goog/deps`, `<output-dir>deps.js`)
+- compile `cljs.core`, then load a few of the emitted files:
+  `goog/base`, `goog/deps`, and `<output-dir>deps.js`
-- load `closure_bootstrap.js` to enable resource-loading via our HTTP server
+- load `closure_bootstrap.js` to enable the Closure Library to load additional files on its own
-- now we can use ClojureScript - so we load `cljs.core` and `mitte/marklogic-client`, which implements some final loader behaviour
+- now we are ready for ClojureScript - load `cljs.core` and `mitte/marklogic-client`, which implements some final loader behaviour